-See How SHIMANO ChatBot Is revolutionizing Marketing in Modern Era
+See How SHIMANO Chatbot Is Revolutionizing Marketing In Modern Era

 It should be noted that Shimano has partnered up with AiChat to launch chatbots for cycling enthusiasts.

-A Chatbot is a software that has been built to create a human like conversation with the users.
+A Chatbot is a software that has been built to create a human-like a conversation with the users.
 We believe that there are some people, who compared chatbots to a game of tennis.
-For most of the time, chatbots have followed the concept of hit it on the internet, receive and then hit back.
-But now, since the technology is developing rapidly, chatbots have started to gain human like capabilities and these capabilities have a huge range.
+For most of the time, chatbots have followed the concept of hitting it on the internet, receive and then hit back.
+But now, since the technology is developing rapidly, chatbots have started to gain human-like capabilities and these capabilities have a huge range.

 Shimano has just introduced the chatbots for you.
 They are skilled and efficient.
 You can browse through Messenger and you will come to know more about what they are offering.

-Shimano recently launched its new chatbot on its social media site Facebook.
+Shimano recently launched its new chatbots on its official Facebook Pages: Shimano-MTB and Shimano-Road.
 Now, all Facebook users familiar with their products have easy access to their events, technical documentation, products as well as the dealers that are located in your vicinity.
-With a 24 hour assistant ready to communicate with you, users can now rest assured that all queries will be answered.
+With a 24-hour assistant ready to communicate with you, users can now rest assured that all queries will be answered.

-Shimano has just recently introduced Facebook Messenger chatbots to increase the use and audience of their efficiently.
-Shimano uses the Technology that is Natural Language Processing and Machine Learning, crafted by a team of User experience designer, engineers and A.I researcher. and software developers as its core team members.
+With the team of engineers and developers at AiChat, Shimano has incorporated Natural Language Processing and Machine Learning techniques into their chat interactions with customers to ensure a progressively smarter and more human-like virtual agent.

 Facebook Messenger Chatbots